Skip to main content

 The two-year Pediatric Hospital Medicine fellowship program is based at Riley Hospital for Children in Indianapolis, one of the nation’s top-ranked children’s hospitals.
 Fellows have the opportunity to work at three different hospitals, each providing different clinical experiences.

-The largest quaternary children’s hospital in Indiana, Riley is a free-standing children’s hospital that treats children from all over the state.
+The largest quaternary children’s hospital in Indiana, Riley Hospital is a free-standing children’s hospital that treats children from all over the state.
 The Level 1 trauma emergency department is always busy, and every pediatric subspecialty is available for consultation when needed.
 The Indianapolis campus is home to a large pediatric residency program and one of the largest medical schools in the country, which provides plenty of teaching experiences for fellows.

-Hospitalists cover a 11-bed general pediatric and pediatric intensive care unit, where they see a broad range of pediatric patients.
+IU Health North Hospital is the community site for the PHM Fellowship.
+Hospitalists cover a 16-bed general pediatric and pediatric intensive care unit, where they see a broad range of pediatric patients and have many opportunities for teaching students and residents.
 Newborn hospitalists also cover a busy newborn unit here.
-There are many opportunities for teaching students and residents and collaborating with PICU and NICU staff.
+PHM fellows may choose to rotate in the newborn unit, NICU, and PICU at this location.

 Hospitalists here staff a newborn unit and Level 2 NICU.
 They attend deliveries often for infants with prematurity or other concerning conditions during pregnancy or labor.
+This site is optional for PHM fellows.

 The fellowship program provides a flexible curriculum based around the fellow’s interests for their future career.
 The hospitalist program currently provides inpatient care for more than 17,000 patients each year, ensuring that fellows are exposed to a wide range of clinical patient care issues.
 The program is proud to co-manage patients with physicians in multiple other subspecialties, many of which are ranked nationally by U.S. News & World Report.